zerospeak/Ecolab-POC-Deux/README.md

 # 10. Conclusion

-Integrating IoT rat trap data into the TerraFirma 3D application using Azure services provides a powerful solution for proactive pest management at McDonald's and Starbucks.
+Integrating IoT rat trap data into the TerraFirma 3D application using Azure services provides a powerful solution for proactive pest management at Mickey D's's and Mug-O-Coffee.
 The robust ETL pipeline ensures that disparate data can be effectively ingested, transformed, and loaded for both real-time monitoring and historical analysis within the TerraFirma 3D platform.
 This system will contribute to a more hygienic environment and improved operational efficiency.